alan-turing-institute/monitoring-ecosystem-resilience/peep/README.md

 For example:
 ```
- pyveg_generate_config --configs_dir "pyveg/configs" --collection_name "Sentinel2" --left 419840 --bottom 0235520 --right 430080 --top 0245760 --start_date "2016-01-01" --end_date "2016-02-01" --time_per_point "1m"
+ peep_generate_config --configs_dir "peep/configs" --collection_name "Sentinel2" --left 419840 --bottom 0235520 --right 430080 --top 0245760 --start_date "2016-01-01" --end_date "2016-02-01" --time_per_point "1m"
 ```

 This generates a file named `config_Sentinel2_419840_0235520_430080_0245760_2016-01-01_2016-02-01_1m_local.py` along with instructions on how to use this configuration file to download data through the pipeline, in this case the following:

 ```
-pyveg_run_pipeline --config_file pyveg/configs/config_Sentinel2_419840_0235520_430080_0245760_2016-01-01_2016-02-01_1m_local.py
+peep_run_pipeline --config_file peep/configs/config_Sentinel2_419840_0235520_430080_0245760_2016-01-01_2016-02-01_1m_local.py
 ```

 Individual options can be specified by the user via prompt.
-The options for this can be found by typing ```pyveg_generate_config --help```.
+The options for this can be found by typing ```peep_generate_config --help```.

 #### Generating many configuration files from a geoparquet file

-If you want to generate a large number of configuration files from a dataset of geometries you can do this using the command  `pyveg_generate_config` and a [geoparquet](https://pypi.org/project/geoparquet/) file (`bounds_file`).
+If you want to generate a large number of configuration files from a dataset of geometries you can do this using the command  `peep_generate_config` and a [geoparquet](https://pypi.org/project/geoparquet/) file (`bounds_file`).

 The geoparquet file must contain a column named `geometry`, and each row correspond to an individual geometry (an example of this file can be found as `images_1024.parquet` on the `testdata` directory).
-If provided the `--bounds_file` flag, the `pyveg_generate_config` script will read the geoparquet file, loop over its rows creating a config file for each geometry.
+If provided the `--bounds_file` flag, the `peep_generate_config` script will read the geoparquet file, loop over its rows creating a config file for each geometry.

 If a column `on_land` is available in the geoparquet file, the script will filter only rows where the column is True.